-Phil Hutinet is the Founder and Editor-in-Chief of East City Art.
+Phil Hutinet is the Founder and Publisher of East City Art.
 Hutinet began East City Art in 2010 to document and promote the growing contemporary art movement in the eastern communities of Washington, DC.
 A DC native and third generation Capitol Hill resident, Hutinet holds undergraduate degrees in History and Sociology from the University of Maryland, College Park and an MA in Social Sciences from the University of Amsterdam, the Netherlands.
-Hutinet opened Studio H gallery, one of H Street Northeast’s first fine arts galleries, in 2009 and opened CITY Gallery in 2010 on the heels of Studio H’s success.
+Hutinet opened Studio H gallery, one of H Street Northeast’s first galleries in 2009 then opened CITY Gallery in 2010 on the heels of Studio H’s success.
 From December 2011 to August 2013, Hutinet worked as the Chief Operating Officer of ARCH Development Corporation and put Anacostia on DC’s cultural map by running the first and second LUMEN8ANACOSTIA festivals, relocating the Anacostia Playhouse (former H Street Playhouse) and completing the 9500 square foot Anacostia Arts Center.
-Hutinet’s next ventures includes the creation of a foundation that will help build much needed artist studios and exhibition spaces throughout East City DC..
+Hutinet’s next ventures includes managing a foundation that will help provide much needed services to DC based artists..

 Eric Hope is a curator and writer based on Capitol Hill.
 He moved to Washington DC in 1997 and a twist of fate found him a volunteer marketing job at the Hirshhorn Museum and Sculpture Garden.
 In 2009, after ten years of marketing work at large museums in DC he moved into the realm of curating, staging a variety of solo, duo and small-group shows for the Evolve Urban Arts Project.
 He currently freelances as a curator and writes about local artists and the DC arts scene for a variety of online publications.
 Originally from Missouri, Hope holds degrees in International Relations and Public Service Administration from DePaul University in Chicago..